homekube/homekube/docs/whoami.md

 Compared with the installation chart we see an additional Pod and a Replicaset.
 Those were created by the Deployment.
-The replicaset watches the number of instances specified in the deployment and adjusts the number of pod instances to the specified `spec.replicas`.
+The replicaset watches the number of instances specified in the deployment and adjusts the number of pod instances to match the specified `spec.replicas`.
 Now lets increase this number and see what happens.
 Open **another terminal** session and watch the replicaset so we can see the changes happen:
 ```bash